nuuuwan/news_lk3_data/README.md

 *2024-05-31 09:52:00* · [`adaderanalk`](https://www.adaderana.lk/news/99556/suspect-arrested-for-stealing-foreign-tourists-bag-in-bus) · `en`

-An individual who allegedly stole a bag belonging to a female foreign tourist inside a private bus in Pettah, Colombo, has been arrested by the police in Pethiyagoda, Kelaniya.
+An individual who allegedly stole a bag, containing foreign currency and valuables worth around Rs.
+2.5 million, belonging to a female foreign tourist while on a private bus in Pettah, Colombo, has been arrested by the police in Pethiyagoda, Kelaniya.

 Police have recovered the stolen items, including a laptop computer, camera, bank cards, and the tourist’s passport.